The Shadow Strikes

-The film was directed by Lynn Shores and stars Rod La Rocque as Lamont Granston, The Shadow.
+The film was directed by Lynn Shores and stars Rod La Rocque as Lamont Cranston, The Shadow.
 (The cast list at the beginning and a newspaper article toward the end of the film spell his surname Granston).
 This film is the first that features the character known as The Shadow, both this film and its sequel, International Crime, were produced by Colony Pictures and released by Grand National Pictures.
 The film was released on October 29, 1937.

 Plot

 Lamont Granston assumes his secret identity as "The Shadow", to break up an attempted robbery at an attorney's office.
 When the police search the scene, Granston must assume the identity of the attorney, Chester Randall.
 Before he can leave, a phone call summons the attorney to the home of Caleb Delthiern, a wealthy client who wants a new will drawn up.
 As Granston meets with him, Delthiern is suddenly shot but not before he is able to state that his niece Marcia Delthiern "is to be completely disinherited if she marries Warran" (Berringer).
 The oldest nephew, Winstead Comstock is arrested as he is under suspicion since he stands to inherit half of Delthiern's entire estate, the remainder to be divided equally among the remaining heirs: Marcia, and two other nephews, Jasper Delthiern and Humphrey Comstock.
 Winstead is later cleared of suspicion as he was at the theater and a café at the time of the shooting.

 Marcia discovers a pistol on Jasper's night stand, she and Humphrey phone "Randall" (Granston) at his private number and he agrees to come right over.
 After talking to Detective Kelly on the phone, Granston discovers the pistol is a different caliber than the one used in the Delthiern's murder.
 Marcia has Randall put the gun in the library desk drawer.

 Chester Randall's secretary, Miss Hughes, phones Captain Breen to let him know she read that Randall is in town when in fact he is away on vacation.
 Breen finds Granston at the Delthiern's and inists he's an imposter.
 Granston/Randall has Breen phone his secretary to verify that he is who he says he is.
 Granston has his assistant, Henry Hendricks, disconnect the phone cord just before Granston talks to the secretary, but talks into the receiver as if she was still on the line.
 Breen is convinced and leaves.